• Skip to primary navigation

 3. Restart the client machine.

-Looking for an easy way to connect to Windows computers remotely?
-FixMe.IT is the world’s most reliable and cost-effective remote desktop solution that allows connecting to any remote PC in just 3 easy steps.
+Looking for an easy way to connect to computers remotely?
+We’ve just released our brand new remote support app – SetMe – which allows you to securely access any remote PC or Mac in just 3 easy steps.

 Fix RDP freezing via Registry Editor